ABCD-STUDY/analysis-nda/README.md

-## A collection of analysis scripts for NDA-17
+## A collection of analysis scripts for NDA-18

-The NDA-17 interim data release contains data for the first 4,524 participants of the Adolescent Brain, Cognitive Development study.
-This repository contains a collection of scripts developed at ABCD's Data Analysis and Informatics Center (DAIC, UC San Diego) to process data that is part of the first public interim data release of ABCD.
+The NDA-18 data release contains data for the full baseline 11,874 participants of the Adolescent Brain, Cognitive Development study.
+This repository contains a collection of scripts developed at ABCD's Data Analysis and Informatics Center (DAIC, UC San Diego) to process data that is part of this release of ABCD data.

-The data for this release can be downloaded from NDA using a pre-generated package "ABCD-RELEASE-1" using the Download Manager tool provided by NDA.
+The data for this release can be downloaded from NDA using a pre-generated package "ABCD-RELEASE-2" using the Download Manager tool provided by NDA.
 Place the data into the data folder of this project.

 #### Create a single data spreadsheet
  - [Merge individual spreadsheets (using R)](notebooks/general/merge_data.md)